adaptco-main/A2A_MCP/README.md

 `--runtime-dir` when running against alternate checkouts.
 The report includes sticky counts so CiCi can spot any anchors that are still rehearsing before the council seals the shell.

+## Prompt Graph Capsules

+Prompt graphs bind scene beats, continuity tokens, and LoRA overlays so the orchestrator seeds avatars with the correct context.
+The v1 schema lives at `specs/prompt-graph.v1.schema.json`, and the Lego F1 highlight reel example capsule is stored under `capsules/prompt/capsule.prompt.graph.lego_f1.sf23_vs_w14.v1.json`.
+See `docs/PROMPT_GRAPH_DSL.md` for the freezing workflow, quality gates, and governance bindings.